A7med7x7/ReproGen/README.md

 ### Baseline Model (Before Fine-tuning)

-before fine-tuning, we’ll run a notebook to check how the **base model** answers geoscience questions
+before fine-tuning, we’ll run a notebook to check how the **base model** answers geoscience questions. we will start by getting the material on our Juypter lab in the Jupyter temrinal write the commands:
 ```sh
 cd work/mistral-instruct/notebooks
 wget https://raw.githubusercontent.com/A7med7x7/ReproGen/training-demo/notebooks/1_baseline_model.ipynb
 ```

-Run the cells, and you’ll see the model gives answers that _sound reasonable_ but aren’t very accurate.
+Run the cells in the notebook `1_baseline_model.ipynb`, and you’ll see the model gives answers that _sound reasonable_ but aren’t very accurate.

 For example, a dataset answer might look like: